-If you are between 16 and 25 years old, enjoy being around people and like to be part of a team, then our Charity Sector programme is for you.
+If you are between 16 and 25 years old, enjoy being around people and like to be part of a team, then our Charitable Work programme is for you.
 You will learn important work skills such as time keeping, personal presentation, organising and presenting goods for sale, handling money, social enterprise and working with members of the public.
 You will attend college 4 days per week, Monday to Thursday from 9.30am to 3.30pm.

 What are the entry requirements?

 There is no formal entry requirement, however, you must have an active EHCP.
 To apply you will need to ask your Local Authority to consult with Orchard Hill College.
 We would like to meet you for an assessment before you join us at college to make sure this is the right programme for you.

 About the programme